Astralsparv/Picotron-Wiki/picotron_api/userdata/readme.md

 Userdatas are especially useful for representing large amounts of numerical data in a manner that's easy to manipulate and copy.
 They are also a pragmatic way to do operations based in linear algebra, and have a dedicated set of vector/matrix-specific methods, such as [`magnitude()`](methods/magnitude/main.md), [`cross()`](methods/cross/main.md) and [`matmul()`](methods/magnitude/main.md).

+Userdatas are a reference type.
+You can have multiple variables pointing to the same userdata.
+Many of userdata's methods and operators create and return new userdatas by default, rather than mutating the existing userdata, but unlike a string, they are still mutable by certain operations.
+You can create a new copy of a userdata by calling its [`copy()`](methods/copy/main.md) method with no arguments.

 ## Creation
 Userdatas are not resizable once created.
 However, most of the time the actual expense of allocating a userdata is several times cheaper than the overhead of calling the Lua function that would do so.
 There are several ways to make a new userdata.